-Mushrooms are know for their medicinal qualities and they're a wonderful addition to a plant-based diet.
+Mushrooms are known for their medicinal qualities and they're a wonderful addition to a plant-based diet.
 A great source of B & D vitamins, they are also high in fiber and even protein.
 They also know to be a natural cancer fighter.

 This cream of mushroom soup will taste better, and be better for you, than any you buy at the market.
 The creaminess comes from the coconut milk - not a drop of dairy.
 You will puree about half of the soup which also adds to the creaminess.